gardener/gardener-extension-registry-cache/docs/development/getting-started-locally.md

 #### Creating a Shoot Cluster

+> [!NOTE]
+> Make sure that your `KUBECONFIG` environment variable is targeting the virtual Garden cluster (i.e. `<path_to_gardener_project>/dev-setup/kubeconfigs/virtual-garden/kubeconfig`).

-To create a Shoot cluster the `KUBECONFIG` environment variable should target virtual garden cluster (i.e. `<path_to_gardener_project>/dev-setup/kubeconfigs/virtual-garden/kubeconfig`) and then execute:
+To create a Shoot cluster execute:
 ```bash
 kubectl create -f example/shoot-registry-cache.yaml
 ```

 #### Delete the registry-cache `Extension.operator.gardener.cloud` resource

-Make sure the environment variable `KUBECONFIG` points to the operator's local KinD cluster and then run:
+To tear down the development environment, delete the Shoot cluster or disable the `registry-cache` extension in the Shoot's specification.
+When the extension is not used by the Shoot anymore, you can run:

 ```bash
 make extension-operator-down
 ```